 The decision to close or not to open the campus will be made by the Chancellor or (designee).
 The Chancellor may consult with various individuals on campus and ask for recommendations, but the Chancellor will make the final decision.

 Conditions that may require a decision to close or not to open the campus should be communicated through the Provost, Senior Vice Chancellor, or appropriate Vice Chancellor to the Chancellor at the earliest possible time.
 Public safety is the primary consideration in closure decisions.
-In this regard, the University Police Chief (or designee) will be responsible for advising the Vice Chancellor for Administration on safety-related conditions.
+In this regard, the University Police Chief (or designee) will be responsible for advising the Vice Chancellor for Infrastructure and Safety on safety-related conditions.
 This advisory and/or recommendation will be made after consultation with other appropriate agencies, such as Facilities Management, Environmental Health & Safety, the Colorado State Patrol, and/or applicable agencies.
-The Vice Chancellor for Administration will then advise or recommend to the Chancellor an appropriate course of action.
+The Vice Chancellor for Infrastructure and Safety will then advise or recommend to the Chancellor an appropriate course of action.

 Such a decision will normally be made by 5:30 a.m. of the emergency day.

-The University Police Chief (or designee) will initiate an advisory call to the Vice Chancellor for Administration if conditions are such that opening is in question.
-The Vice Chancellor for Administration will then contact the Chancellor.
+The University Police Chief (or designee) will initiate an advisory call to the Vice Chancellor for Infrastructure and Safety if conditions are such that opening is in question.
+The Vice Chancellor for Infrastructure and Safety will then contact the Chancellor.
 Once the Chancellor has made the decision, the University Police Department will communicate that decision to the following, since these units receive many inquiries regarding decisions on closing and/or have follow-up responsibilities:

 University Communications will notify those who have signed up for emergency alerts of campus closures via the text messaging service.
 Individuals may sign up for this service at alerts.colorado.edu.
 In case of emergency, please go to www.colorado.edu for detailed information.